kayrus/iradio/README.md

 to upload `myradio.cfg` from the current directory into your Internet Radio's `/flash/` directory.

+*NOTE:* Reboot the radio after uploading `myradio.cfg` file.
+There is no other way to apply new favorites list.

 #### Download file from internet radio device into the current directory

 ```sh